juantoniolloretegea/SVperitus-dataset/meta/test/test4.md

 Almonty Industries. (s. f.). *Panasqueira Mine*. https://almonty.com/project/panasqueira-mine/

-Mateus, A., et al. (2021). *Current and foreseen tungsten production in Portugal, and the need of safeguarding the access to relevant known resources*.
-Resources, 10(6), 64. https://www.mdpi.com/2079-9276/10/6/64
+Mateus, A., et al. (2021). *Current and foreseen tungsten production in Portugal, and the need of safeguarding the access to relevant known resources*. *Resources, 10*(6), 64. https://www.mdpi.com/2079-9276/10/6/64

-# 7. Cierre de Versión.1.3

-Versión.1.3 fija la arquitectura rectora de Ruta 3 y corrige la ubicación del control de integración final.
-El ajuste de la introducción general del trabajo principal no se introduce como punto del índice propio ni como apartado sustantivo de Ruta 3; queda reservado al cierre externo de incorporación manual.
-El siguiente incremento sólo podrá abrirse como Versión.2.1 si quedan aprobados el título, el índice propio, la matriz de credibilidad, la tabla de dominios, la regla de ID simple, la separación estricta entre índice y cuerpo, el sistema de versionado, las reglas léxicas y formales, y la reserva del ajuste de la introducción general para el cierre final.